Anatomically Guided Latent Diffusion for Brain MRI Progression Modeling: Experimental Setup

 \subsubsection{ADNI Dataset}

-We use 10678 T1-weighted MRI scans from 1,920 subjects in the Alzheimer's Disease Neuroimaging Initiative (ADNI) dataset\footnote{\href{http://adni.loni.usc.edu/}{http://adni.loni.usc.edu/}}, with 56.2\% female, baseline ages of 54.9--94.6 years (mean: 74.3 years), and baseline diagnoses of 34.9\% cognitively normal (CN), 55.1\% mild cognitive impairment (MCI), and 10.1\% AD.
-To construct longitudinal image pairs, we exhaustively pair all temporally ordered scans within each subject.
-This yields 31,713 longitudinal pairs with mean scan interval of 2.89 years (median: 2.01 years, maximum: 15.92 years).
+We use 10,678 T1-weighted MRI scans from 1,920 subjects in the Alzheimer's Disease Neuroimaging Initiative (ADNI)~\cite{petersen2010alzheimer} dataset\footnote{\href{http://adni.loni.usc.edu/}{http://adni.loni.usc.edu/}}, with 56.2\% female, baseline ages of 54.9--94.6 years (mean: 74.3 years), and baseline diagnoses of 34.9\% cognitively normal (CN), 55.1\% mild cognitive impairment (MCI), and 10.1\% AD.
+To construct longitudinal pairs, we exhaustively pair all temporally ordered scans within each subject.
+This yields 31,713 longitudinal pairs with a mean interval of 2.89 years (median: 2.01 years, maximum: 15.92 years).
 We perform subject-level splitting in an 8:1:1 ratio: 25,498 pairs (1,534 subjects) for training, 3,129 pairs (194 subjects) for validation, and 3,086 pairs (192 subjects) for testing.
-No subject appears across multiple splits.
+No subject appears across multiple splits, eliminating subject-level leakage between training and evaluation.